-Whatever those numbers are the FDA sure isn’t revealing them and apparently GlaxoSmithKline’s dangerous diabetes drug, Avandia, somehow still hasn’t reached them.
+Whatever those numbers are the FDA sure isn’t revealing them and apparently GlaxoSmithKline’s potentially dangerous diabetes drug, Avandia, somehow still hasn’t reached them.

 Looking at data from almost 230,000 Medicare patients Graham and his colleagues found that Avandia raised a user’s risk of heart attack by 25 percent and risk of stroke by 27 percent.
-And scariest of all was that Avandia users risk of death was increased by as much as 17 percent.
+And scariest of all was that Avandia users risk of death was increased by as much as 17 percent!

 After some serious toe-dragging, the FDA reluctantly gave Graham permission to release his paper for publication.
-But only after he made some noise last month when he feared his findings were being suppressed from the public.
+But only after he made some noise when he feared his findings were being suppressed from the public.

 The FDA is finally set to review the safety risks of Avandia in a public meeting this month.
 However, don’t expect them to support Graham’s findings.
 In their scramble to stay in the good graces of Glaxo they’ve already distanced themselves from the study by forcing Graham to add a disclaimer that his conclusions were not those of the agency.

 But really, no disclaimer was necessary.
 His report clearly puts the health of the public ahead of the needs of the drug company.
 That’s how we KNOW they are not the conclusions of the FDA.